TitansProductions/tp_church_bells/README.md

 # Description

 The specified script allows you to play church bells sounds on specific in-game hours.
-The sounds are realistic and not from the game sounds but through already added `.mp3` or `.ogg` files located on the `html` folder.
+The sounds are realistic and not from the game sounds but through the `interact-sound` script ( [Click Here To Download](https://github.com/Rexshack-RedM/interact-sound).
 You can also add your own sounds if you are interested freely.
 We provide you already (5) default church locations with configurations.

 `Coords` - This configuration option just requires a location `vector3` inside the church (anywhere), the point is mostly the `MaximumDistance` which is how close or far to play the sound.